 Years passed, and the Great Wizard came and went, always heading back into the wasteland (a land that came to be known as the Middle Region), where he gained more power and shepherded more of humankind to those peaceful green shores.
 He crept into the Highlands and stole gems from the Eagle King.
 He bested the Lord of Darkness and trapped him in a dungeon deep beneath the ground.
 He climbed to the top of the Dragon Tower and cast the Dragon King into the void.
 He strode into the Firelands and bound ifrits to his will.
 And atop his stolen tower, he used the ifrits to forge a terrible crown.
-It was a crown with the power to destroy your very soul.
+It was a crown with the power to command the minds of mortals-a crown with the power to destroy your very soul.